 Outline of the fuel removal from the spent fuel pool

-The fuel assemblies stored in the fuel rack inside the Unit 4 spent fuel pool are to be taken out and transferred to the common pool located within the station site for centralized storage.
-This fuel removal operation starts on November 18, 2013 and will be conducted with the following steps.
-Its completion is scheduled for the end of 2014.
+The fuel assemblies stored in the fuel rack inside the Unit 4 spent fuel pool were taken out and transferred to the common pool located within the station site for centralized storage.
+This fuel removal operation started on November 18, 2013 and conducted with the following steps.
+Its completion date was December 22, 2014.

 - (1)Relocate the fuel assemblies stored in the fuel rack inside the spent fuel pool, one by one, into a transportation container (cask) underwater using a fuel handling machine.